SIUE-DevOps/Vagrant_Docker_Cli/Documents/ubuntuDocumentation.md

 For Windows:
  * Open Virtualbox
  * Select the DevOps Virtual Machine
- * Log in using 'vagrant' as the user and password
+ * Log in using `vagrant` as the user and password

 ### Clone the TestingProject_Go Repository to your Vagrantbox
 Replace YOURGITHUBUSERNAMEHERE in the command below with your GitHub Account name.
-This will alone the clone command to pull the files from the forked repository that is now on your personal GitHub Account.
+This will allow the clone command to pull the files from the forked repository that is now on your personal GitHub Account.

  * `git clone https://github.com/YOURGITHUBUSERNAMEHERE/TestingProject_Go.git`